Faculty of Law Valedictorians, Medal Winners

 Law Society of British Columbia Gold Medal: Lou Hamill.
 Louise Hamill earned the The Law Society of British Columbia 2015 Gold Medal for attaining the highest academic standing in all three years of her law degree.
 She joins an illustrious group of students at every law school in Canada who have attained the gold medal.

 Lou joined the first year class at TRU Law in September 2012 having graduated from Queen’s University with a Bachelor of Arts Honors Degree in Human Geography.
 Her commitment to her chosen career path in the legal profession is clearly evident in her academic studies, having been on the Dean’s list for all three years.
 She served as an elected representative on the Society of Law Students Executive, participated in many social activities, co-authored a research paper with Professor Chris Hunt, was selected as a student editor for the Canadian Journal of Comparative & Contemporary Law, and was selected to represent TRU Law in the National Wilson Moot in Toronto this year.

-After graduation Lou will be clerking at the British Columbia Court of Appeal and articling at Bull, Housser & Tupper LLP in Vancouver.
+After graduation Lou clereked at the British Columbia Court of Appeal and articled at Bull, Housser & Tupper LLP in Vancouver.